thoughtbot/write-yourself-a-roguelike/book/introduction/what_is_a_roguelike.md

 ## Chapter i - What is a roguelike?

 You are about to embark on a journey.
 This journey will be plagued with orcs, gnomes, algorithms, data structures, and kittens.
-You, valiant developer, will be writing a Roguelike.
+You, valiant developer, will be writing a roguelike.

 If you are reading this book, then bets are you already know what a roguelike is, but let's go over some quick ground rules for what a roguelike should have: